xopherdeep/vi-operate-console/DEPLOYMENT.md

 ---

-**For support or questions about the deployment pipeline, contact the DevOps team or check the #deployments Slack channel.**
+**For support or questions about the deployment pipeline, contact the DevOps team or check the #vi-operate-deploy Slack channel.**